irawatigole/search-filter-app/README.md

 # search-filter-app
-This is the full stack MERN application showing searchable drop down in react
+This is the full stack MERN application showing searchable drop down in react.
+For that made use of react-select package.